 As the Department Commandant, I would like to take this opportunity to tell you a little bit about myself.
 I served from 2004 to 2008, with two tours in Iraq and one in Afghanistan.
 When I exited the Marine Corps, I was fortunate to already know several Marines in my area that belonged to a local Detachment.
-Joining the Oak Ridge Detachment was a huge benefit for me, as I wanted to have that continued camarderie and sense of belonging.
+Joining the Oak Ridge Detachment was just what I needed, as I wanted to have that continued camarderie and sense of belonging.
 The Oak Ridge Marines also made my transition to civilian life much easier.
 Thus, I understand the importantance of Detachments.
 It is with this understanding that I and my Department officers will continue to do everything we can to actively search for Marines who have recently exited the Marine Corps in order to help provide them that same sense of belonging and camaraderie that I was fortunate enough to receive.
 This also has the added benefit of ensuring the future of the Marine Corps League as a whole.

-Between myself and my Senior Department officers, we strongly believe in Detachments First.
+Between myself and my new Department officers, we strongly believe in Detachments First.
 Detachments are boots on the ground, and they are what the public sees and interacts with on a regular basis.
 As you know, the Marine Corps League Detachment strives to be an active part of our communities and to make a positive difference in them.
 Thus, Massachusetts Detachments can count on the Department doing everything in it's power to assist them.
 We want our Detachments to feel supported, so we are always open to hearing feedback or ideas on how to improve in this regard.
 We want to hear directly from the Detachments and our door is open at all times.
 For those who don't know, we have 26 located throughout the Commonwealth.
 We aim to grow this number moving forward.

-The Department of Massachusetts officers, place a heavy emphasis on camaraderie and fun to go with our hard work.
+Additionally, we place a heavy emphasis on camaraderie and fun to go with our hard work.
 We would like to attend Detachment functions, meetings and fundraisers while having a good time along side you.

-Additionally, I personally am of the belief that all members should be treated with respect and common courtesy at all times regardless of their current position in the Marine Corps League, how long they have been in the Marine Corps League, their former rank, what they did while in the Marine Corps, or what era they were in the Marine Corps.
+I personally am of the belief that all members should be treated with respect and common courtesy at all times regardless of their current position in the Marine Corps League, how long they have been in the Marine Corps League, their former rank, what they did while in the Marine Corps, or what era they were in the Marine Corps.
 We are all here to work together to advance the interests of the League and enjoy ourselves in the process.